WesleyBryie/ChumBucket/wiki/guides/private_trackers.md

 :--: | :--:
 MyAnonaMouse | MAM
 Redacted | RED
 Nebulance | NBL
+GazelleGames | GGn
 PassThePopcorn | PTP
 BroadcastTheNet | BTN
+Cinematik | TIK
-GazelleGames | GGn
+HDBits | HDB

+#### ► **Exclusive content**:

+Only a couple of private trackers like TIK and HDB condone making torrents exclusive, and would enforce the breaking of that rule.
+Rest of the trackers do not accept this behaviour and you're free upload that content anywhere you like